Samuel Ruddy

 Representative Matters

-- Defending ERISA plan administrators in appeals to the U.S. Court of Appeals for the Tenth Circuit regarding mental health benefits.
+- Defending ERISA plan claims administrators in appeals to the U.S. Court of Appeals for the Tenth Circuit regarding mental health benefits.

 - Defending managed care organizations against ERISA breach of fiduciary duty claims alleging health benefit claims overpayments.